 - Pour the wet ingredients over the dry ingredients and GENTLY fold them together with a spatula.

 It’s really that simple but it so much easier to say than to do.
-The biggest problem people have when making quick breads or muffins is to over-mix the batter.
+The biggest problem people have when making quick bread or muffins is to over-mix the batter.
 Don’t stir the batter… fold it!!
 Only fold the batter until all the large pockets of flour are gone and stop while you still have some small lumps.
 Those lumps will dissipate while the bread is cooking.

 Putting it all Together: